qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 deal).
 Regarding `all-MiniLM-L6-v2`, we will perform some additional data preprocessing to convert the code to more natural language like text.

-Our indexing pipeline will look as following:

-TODO: add image on how the data will be indexed

 ## Data preparation

 Chunking the application sources into smaller parts is non-trivial task on its own.
 If you follow good coding practices,